Response of quantum spin networks to attacks: Background

 \subsection{Imprinted Spin Networks}

-We consider spin systems with a Hamiltonian comprising on-site terms and pairwise interactions defined on a network $G$ (for graph, a standard notation) as exemplified in Figure~\ref{fig1}(a).
-The spins define the nodes, and the links are determined by the interactions in the Hamiltonian, $\hH = \sum_{\braket{ ij}} \hH_{ij}$, where the sum runs over the links in $G$.
-We consider only two-spin interactions in the Hamiltonian.
-We call the network $G$ as the imprinted network.

-Hamiltonians are usually defined on regular lattices with regular links in condensed matter and statistical physics, and have random links in random matrix theory, e.g. in nuclear physics or soft condensed matter for spin glasses.
-Our novelty is that we generalize these links to complex networks.
-Already at the classical level, Hamiltonians defined on such non-regular networks have much more complex phases such as spin glasses, and also form the basis of Hopfield networks for artificial neural nets.
+Hamiltonians are usually defined on regular lattices with regular links in condensed matter and statistical physics, and have random links in random matrix theory, e.g. in nuclear physics or spin glasses in condensed matter physics.
+Our novelty is that we generalize these Hamiltonians to complex networks.
+Specifically, we define the Hamiltonian as $\hH = \sum_{\braket{ ij}} \hH_{ij}$, where the sum runs over the links in the network.
+We call the network with these links $\hH_{ij}$ as the imprinted network.
+Hamiltonians defined on such non-regular imprinted networks have much more complex phases such as spin glasses already at the classical level, and also form the basis of Hopfield networks for artificial neural nets.
 The phase diagram of Hamiltonians defined on networks which are neither regular nor random is an unexplored frontier of research.

-We consider an ensemble of imprinted networks generated from three different models -- the Erd\H{o}s-R\'{e}nyi (ER) model, the Watts-Strogatz (WS) model, and the Barab\'{a}si-Albert (BA) model.
+We consider imprinted networks generated from three different models -- the Erdos-Renyi (ER) model, the Watts-Strogatz (WS) model, and the Barabasi-Albert (BA) model.
 The structure of the networks generated from these models differ significantly from the case of regular lattices.
 The ER model is random.
 The WS model is a small-world network, while the BA model shows power-law scaling and is thus called scale-free.
 The WS and BA models are therefore referred to as complex, in contrast to the ER model or regular lattices.

+Networks in each of the above models are constructed and parameterised differently, as detailed below.
+In this paper, we will find that an important parameter describing the universal physics of the ground state of $\hH$ is the average degree of each node in the imprinted network, $Z = \sum_i \tk_i/n$, also called the coordination number, where $\tk_i$ is the degree of node $i$.

-Networks generated by the ER model are parameterized by a number $0 \leq p \leq 1$, which specifies the probability that any pair of nodes are connected by a link.
-A network with $p=1$ is fully connected, and a network with $p=0$ has completely isolated nodes.
-An ensemble of networks transitions from being almost surely disconnected to being almost surely connected at $p \approx \log(n)/n$, where $n$ is the number of nodes in the network.
-The distribution of the degree $\tk_i$ of node $i$ is binomial.
-We denote the average degree of a node (also called the coordination number) as
+Networks generated by the ER model are parameterized by a number $0\leq p\leq 1$, which specifies the probability that any pair of nodes are connected by a link.
+The distribution of the degree $\tk_i$ of node $i$ is binomial, and the average degree is peaked around $Z = (n-1)p$.